faucetsdn/poseidon/README.md

     -c,  config        display current configuration info
     -h,  help          print this help
-    -i,  info/status   display current status of the Poseidon service -l,  logs          display the logs
-    -R,  reconfig      reconfigures all settings (uses sudo, will restart the Poseidon service) -r,  restart       restart the Poseidon service (uses sudo) -s,  start         start the Poseidon service (uses sudo)
+    -i,  info/status   display current status of the Poseidon service -l,  logs          display the information logs about what Poseidon is doing -L,  system-logs   display the system logs related to Poseidon -R,  reconfig      reconfigures all settings (uses sudo, will restart the Poseidon service) -r,  restart       restart the Poseidon service (uses sudo) -s,  start         start the Poseidon service (uses sudo)